arepetti/Tinkwell/Documentation/CLI.md

 ### DESCRIPTION

 Use `tw measures` when you want to inspect the measures registered in the [system](./Glossary.md#system) or when you want to create, read or write their values.
+See also [how to setup derived measures](./Derived-measures.md).

 ### COMMANDS